Ghostwatch

 Ghostwatch has never been repeated on UK television.
 It has been repeated internationally, on stations such as the Canadian digital channel Scream for Halloween 2004, and the Belgian channel Canvas in 2008.
-From 2017 to 2019, Ghostwatch was available on the American streaming video service Shudder, and was made available on the Internet Archive in 2017.

-There have been two UK home video releases.
-In 2002, the British Film Institute released a 10th Anniversary edition on VHS and DVD, and in 2011, 101 Films issued a DVD release.
-In 2016, BBC Store made the film available as part of the Frightmares collection, marking Halloween.
+It became available on the American streaming video service Shudder in 2017, and it was made available on the Internet Archive the same year.
+There have been three UK home video releases.
+In 2002, the British Film Institute released a 10th Anniversary edition on VHS and DVD, and 101 Films issued a DVD release in 2011 and a 30th Anniversary Blu-ray release in 2022.
+In 2016, the BBC Store made the film available as part of the Frightmares collection, marking Halloween.

 A retrospective documentary, Ghostwatch: Behind the Curtains, based on the film's lasting impact, was released on DVD in 2013 (having been in production between 2007 and 2012), featuring interviews with many of the original cast and crew.
 It too was made available as part of the BBC Store Frightmares collection, and shortly after release, the BFI Mediatheque.

-Its style of "found footage" filmmaking is a predecessor for many later popular horror films such as The Blair Witch Project and Cloverfield.

-Overview

-Plot summary
+Synopsis

 Ghostwatch is presented as a live broadcast, hosted by Michael Parkinson, in an attempt to present concrete evidence of paranormal phenomena.
 To achieve this, the programme launches an on-air investigation into a house in the fictional Foxhill Drive, Northolt, Greater London.
-Pamela Early (Brid Brennan) and her daughters Suzanne (Michelle Wesson) and Kim (Cherise Wesson) are tormented by a poltergeist referred to by Kim as “Mr. Pipes”, his name originating from the noises made by the house’s plumbing.
-Pipes routinely possesses and harms Suzanne, and is said to dwell in the house’s basement, referred to as the “Glory Hole”.
+Pamela Early (Brid Brennan) and her daughters Suzanne (Michelle Wesson) and Kim (Cherise Wesson) are tormented by a poltergeist referred to by Kim as "Pipes", his name originating from knocking noises attributed to the house's plumbing.
+Pipes routinely possesses and harms Suzanne, and is said to dwell in a room under the house's stairs.

-Parkinson is supported by fellow hosts Sarah Greene, who ventures into the house to spend the night with the Earlys; her husband Mike Smith, who oversees staged phone calls from the public who wish to share their own ghost stories; and comedian Craig Charles, who interviews the locals regarding the street’s violent history.
-Greene is accompanied by her camera crew, Chris Miller and Mike Aiton, played by actual BBC technicians.
-Parkinson is joined in the studio by Dr. Lin Pascoe (Gillian Bevan), a psychologist studying the phenomena.
+Parkinson is supported by fellow hosts Sarah Greene, who ventures into the house to spend the night with the Earlys, her husband Mike Smith, who oversees staged phone calls from the public who wish to share their own ghost stories, and comedian Craig Charles, who interviews the locals regarding the street's violent history.
+Greene is accompanied by her camera crew, Chris Miller and Mike Aiton, who are actual BBC technicians.
+Parkinson is joined in the studio by Dr. Lin Pascoe (Gillian Bevan), a parapsychologist studying the phenomena.

-At first, the broadcast seems harmless, but supernatural phenomena occur in the house, until Suzanne is exposed making noises, convincing Parkinson that the whole affair is a hoax.
-Suzanne then speaks with a demonic voice and develops scratches across her arms.
-The public share their ghost stories, but numerous callers mention they have seen Pipes lurking in the house, and that paranormal incidents are happening in their own homes.
+At first, the broadcast seems harmless, but supernatural phenomena begin to occur in the house.
+Suzanne is exposed falsifying the knocking sounds, convincing Parkinson that the whole affair is a hoax.
+Suzanne then speaks in an unearthly guttural voice and develops scratches across her face.
+The public share their ghost stories, numerous callers mention they have seen Pipes lurking in the house on the broadcast footage, and others say paranormal incidents are happening in their own homes.